Macy StormSenior Content Creator

 Want to know how to create a call to action that generates more clicks?
-Here are seven examples of top-notch CTAs to help you guide your call to action designs!
+Here are nince marketing call to action examples to help you guide your call to action designs!

 Hulu has numerous great examples of call-to-action buttons on their site.
 As soon as you enter their site, you see information about signing up for their services.
 After reading the information, visitors immediately see a call-to-action button that invites visitors to start their free trial.

 As you scroll further down their site, you’ll see information on their site about their bundle options.
 This information follows with a “Get Bundle” call-to-action button.